Published on March 31st, 2025 by Felix Martinez

 Growth Prospects

-Management believes that acquiring newly built properties should be a favorable strategy these days, as such properties should reduce its future capital investment needs and, therefore, the company’s exposure to inflationary pressures.
+Management believes that acquiring newly built properties should be a favorable strategy these days, as such properties should reduce the company’s future capital investment needs and, therefore, its exposure to inflationary pressures.

 Like all REITs, CAPREIT taps into both debt and equity markets to finance its future growth.
-As interest rates continue to rise, one valid concern investors could have is the potential challenges to the company’s expansion efforts due to financing becoming notably more expensive lately.
+As interest rates are now higher, one valid concern investors could have is the potential challenges to the company’s expansion efforts due to financing becoming notably more expensive lately.
 Despite this, CAPREIT has established an impressive credit profile over the years, which allows it to access financing at highly competitive rates.

 Dividend Analysis

-Except for the years between 2004 and 2011, when the dividend remained stable at C$1.08 annually, CAPREIT has consistently increased its dividend every other year during its 25-year history.
+Except for the years between 2004 and 2011, when the dividend remained stable at C$1.08 annually, CAPREIT has consistently increased its dividend every other year during its 26-year history.

-Although the current annual rate of C$1.45 yields just over 3%, which is below average for the sector and somewhat underwhelming given today’s interest rates, we remain highly confident in CAPREIT’s dividend safety.
-Not only has the company proven its resilience in harsh economic conditions, but with a comfortable NFFO payout ratio of 62.1%, there is ample room for future hikes and no concerns about potential cuts.
+Although the current annual rate of C$2.09 yields just over 3.6%, which is below average for the sector and somewhat underwhelming given today’s interest rates, we remain highly confident in CAPREIT’s dividend safety.
+Not only has the company proven its resilience in harsh economic conditions, but with a comfortable NFFO payout ratio of 70%, there is ample room for future hikes and no concerns about potential cuts.

 Final Thoughts

 CAPREIT is one of Canada’s most reputable REITs, with a proven track record of growing its financials and dividends.
-In 2022, the company achieved record-breaking figures, and although the current macroeconomic climate may not align with its growth strategy, we predict that CAPREIT will fare better than its peers in the face of rising interest rates.
+The current macroeconomic climate may not align with its growth strategy, we predict that CAPREIT will fare better than its peers in the face of rising interest rates.

-Overall, while CAPREIT’s yield is not sizeable, the stock is likely to keep serving income-oriented investors who seek a predictable payout quite satisfactorily.
-After all, long-term, stable, and predictable monthly cash dividends is the company’s number one objective.
+Overall, while CAPREIT’s yield is not sizeable, the stock is likely to continue satisfactorily serving income-oriented investors who seek a predictable payout.
+After all, the company’s number one objective is long-term, stable, and predictable monthly cash dividends.

 Don’t miss the resources below for more monthly dividend stock investing research.